zeke/ms-build-2019-talk/README.md

 ### GitHub Apps / Marketplace

-- marketplace focus is on teams and businessea, be they open source or private
+marketplace focus is on teams and businessea, be they open source or private.

-- write less code, click fewer buttons
+write less code, click fewer buttons.

 - accesslint
 - [twitter-together](https://github.com/marketplace/actions/twitter-together)